 Minimizes Pressure Ulcers

-This indicates the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers, also known as bed sores, are often the result of residents staying in one position for too long.
-Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.
+Better nursing care can minimize the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This is the percent of patients who suffered from a fall which caused serious injury.
+This is the percentage of residents who suffered from a fall which resulted in severe injury.

 Minimizes Urinary Tract Infections